International Students' Survey

 Alumni & Development Sabbatical Officer for Trevelyan College

-If the answer to all of these questions is “Yes”, then why not apply to become the second Trevelyan College Sabbatical Development Officer?
+If the answer to all of these questions is “Yes”, then why not apply to become the third Trevelyan College Sabbatical Development Officer?

 In this role, you would:

 • work closely with the Principal, the Director of the Trevelyan Trust and the University’s Development and Alumni Relations Office (DARO) on specified fundraising projects,